Lifestyles of the rich and socialist: Bernie Sanders has 3 houses, makes millions

 “The Bern will keep his home in Burlington and use the new camp seasonally,” Vermont’s Seven Day’s reported in 2016.

-The multiple homes, though, bring into question past statements -- like when he asked in 2017: "How many yachts to billionaires need?
+The multiple homes, though, bring into question past statements -- like when he asked in 2017: "How many yachts do billionaires need?
 How many cars do they need?
 Give us a break.
 You can't have it all."

 Sanders has also earned more than $1 million dollars in recent years, though he remains on the lower end of Senate Democrats in terms of net worth.